 - Get your customer’s informed consent.
 In other words, make sure that your client understands the product or service they’re receiving and get their explicit consent to perform your duties (when necessary).

 We’ve all had to be wary of our words at some point or another.
 But when your business depends on more accurate communication than most, it’s important to stay clear and consistent with your clients and have the right type of insurance as a safety net.
 So, don’t miss out on the affordable professional liability insurance that can help save your business!
-Our agents are experts at finding great rates on the coverage that fits your services.
-To start your free business insurance quotes, call us today, fill out our online form, or LiveChat with an insurance specialist today!
+Our agents are professionals at finding great rates on the coverage that fits your services.
+To start your free business insurance quotes, call us today, fill out our online form, or LiveChat with an insurance professional today!